Breeding Location:

 Range and Habitat

 Jack Snipe: Prefers marshes, bogs, tundra and wet meadows in northern Europe and northern Russia.
-Spends winters in Great Britain, Atlantic and Mediterranean coastal Europe, Africa, and India.
-Breeds in northern taiga - wet, open areas with birch and willow forests.
-Winters on shallow, wet, and muddy areas with plenty of vegetation; prefers fens, marshes, flood meadows, wet ditches, riverbanks, and sewage farms.
-Has occurred as an accidental spring migrant in the Pribilofs and in the late fall in California and Labrador.
+Winters in Great Britain, Atlantic and coastal Europe, Africa, and India.
+Breeds in northern taiga in wet, open areas with birch and willow forests.
+Winters on shallow, wet, and muddy areas.
+Is an accidental spring migrant in the Pribilofs and in the late fall in California and Labrador.

 Breeding and Nesting